U.S. House passes new North American trade deal, Senate timing unclear

 “USMCA will not bring back the 155,000 jobs in Ohio that were lost to outsourcing after NAFTA,” Representative Marcy Kaptur said of her home state in explaining her “no” vote.

-“It does nothing for our small farmers suffering under President Trump’s trade wars, and it holds no true labor protections that the Mexican government is capable of enforcing,” Kaptur said in a statement.
+“It does nothing for our small farmers suffering under President Trump’s trade wars, and it holds no true labour protections that the Mexican government is capable of enforcing,” Kaptur said in a statement.

 Representative Ron Kind, a pro-trade Democrat from Wisconsin, one of the top dairy-producing states, praised new access to Canada’s closed dairy market under USMCA.